realmohsin/notes/linux/linux.md

 It's a best practice to update your package repositories so they are up to date before you install and update a package.

 Sometimes you might have to install the rare obscure package from source code, in which case you'll need to install the build-essential package with apt, which will give you the make command.
 Then you'll have to uncompress/unarchive the source code, go inside and run any configure scripts to check for dependencies, then you'll have to make sure there's a makefile, then run make install. (make is the compiler for C programs.
-C programs seem to exist parallel to bash scripting, same low level for OS programming )
+C programs seem to exist parallel to bash scripting, same low level for OS programming.)

+## devices

 Devices are abstractions that 'do something' that can be considered a little removed from in-memory data movement.
 There are external devices like printers, hard disks/ filesystems, usb, and then there are psuedo devices.
 External devices usually transfer data in blocks and thus called block devices.
 Pseudo devices are usually character devices, as they work with data character at a time, like /dev/null that takes input and discards it.
-Named pips allow two or more processes to communicate with each other.
+Named pipes allow two or more processes to communicate with each other.
 Socket devices facilitate communication between many processes at once.
 SCSI devices are peripherals like hard disks. /sys filesyemns contains all the information for all devices on system, while /dev directory is simple, it allows other programs to access devices themselves, while the /sys filesystem is used to view information and manage the device.
 There is a udevd daemon that is running on the system and it listens for messages from the kernel about devices connected to the system.
 Udevd will parse that information then create and remove device files from /dev. dd tool is useful for copying data.
 It reads input from a file or data stream and writes it to a file or data stream.
 Can be used to create backups of anything, even whole disk drives.

+## os
+- two families - microsoft nt descendants like windows and everything else Unix descendants like mac os, linux and android
+- original unix design choices live on like multi-user os and hierarchical file systems.
+- unix philosophy - modular software design, write programs that do one thing well, combine programs, write programs to handle text streams, because that is a universal interface
+- linux created from linux kernel and GNU project software with goal to make unix-like os that is open source
+- kernel is core of operating system that facilitates interactions between hardware and software, and manages critical tasks like memory management and task scheduling and allocation of resources.
+- many different linux distributions like fedora, ubuntu, debian. etc
+- shell is an interface to an operating system. shells expose an OS's services to users or other programs. terminal is a program that runs a shell. there are many shells, such as bash, zsh, powershell etc,
+- bash is the most common shell and is the default on linux. (git-bash is a good emulation on windows computers to be able to use unix-like commands)

+everything in linux is a file

+## Linux command line

+- man pages are built-in documentation for linux

+- 4 types of commands (use type command to tell us the type of another command)
+  - executable program - usually stored in /bin, /usr/bin, or /usr/local/bin. there are compiled binary files
+  - built-in shell command - these commands are part of the shell (bash in our case)
+  - shell function
+  - alias
+- some commands do not have a man page entry, like many shell built-ins. use help command for those commands

+- nano - simple text editor that can be used from terminal. simpler than vim or emacs

+- bash keeps a record of the commands we previously entered.
+You can scroll through the history using the up and down arrows, but also see a file of the history at ~/.bash_history.
+You can search the history at the command line with ctrl+r, then use ctrl+r again to cycle through, enter to use command, down arrow to exit search.

+- less - program for viewing a file rather than editing, useful for viewing large files as they are broken up into 'pages' to turn